iotaledger/wasp/readme.md

 The _IOTA Smart Contract Protocol_ (ISCP) is a layer 2 protocol on top of the core Value Tangle protocol, run by Goshimmer nodes.

-_Wasp_ maintains connection with Goshimmer node to have access to the Value Tangle.
+_Wasp_ connects to Goshimmer node to have access to the Value Tangle.

 _in progress.._